- Overview and options

 Semester hours earned for these courses vary by language.
 Students should be sure to take the placement test for the language of interest and should be aware of the course sequence required to fulfill the GE requirement in World Languages for that particular language.

 Once the World Languages requirement is completed, a student may earn up to eight additional semester hours of college credit while studying a world language.
 See Furthering Language Incentive Program (FLIP).

-If a student has attained fourth level of proficiency in a language taught at the University of Iowa and if this knowledge is not in the form of course work and therefore does not appear on the student's degree audit, it is possible to validate proficiency with a placement test and an oral proficiency interview given at the University of Iowa.
+If a student has attained fourth level of proficiency in a language taught at the University of Iowa and if this knowledge is not in the form of course work and therefore does not appear on the student's degree audit, it is possible to validate proficiency with a UI online course placement test and a one-on-one proficiency interview given at the University of Iowa.

-Students do not earn credit hours toward graduation through UI placement tests and oral proficiency interviews for languages taught at UI or for proficiency exams offered for languages not taught at the UI.
+Students do not earn credit hours toward graduation through UI course placement tests and UI one-on-one proficiency interviews for languages taught at UI or for proficiency exams offered for languages not taught at the UI.

-- For languages taught at the University of Iowa, students must first take the related University of Iowa written placement test.
+- For languages taught at the University of Iowa, students must first take the related University of Iowa online course placement test.

-- If the score earned on the placement test is at a level accepted by the department offering the related test, the student should next contact the department to arrange for a proficiency interview.
+- If the score earned on the placement test is at a level accepted by the department offering the related test, the student should next contact the department to arrange for a UI one-on-one proficiency interview.

 - Most world languages are offered by the Division of World Languages, Literatures and Cultures and by the Department of Classics for Latin or ancient Greek.
 Contact information for UI languages is may be found at DWLLC Placement Test and Proficiency Interview Contact Information.

 - Successful completion of both the placement test and the proficiency interview is required to fulfill the GE World Languages requirement for languages taught at UI.
 There are no exceptions to this policy.

 Guidelines for taking placement tests for languages taught at UI

-- Students proficient in more than one language may take the placement test in each language taught at UI.
+- Students proficient in more than one language may take the UI online course placement test in each language taught at UI.